cherylmbani/python-p3-pip-lab/README.md

 ## Learning Goals

 - Use pipenv to set up a virtual environment
-- Install libraries using pipenv
+- Install libraries using pipenv eg. requests==2.27.1

 ***